pranavj1001/LearnLanguages/README.md

 # LearnLanguages
-Learn new and different languages.
+Learn new and different languages, frameworks and libraries.

 <br>

 Hey there,

 This repo contains the code for learning many languages.
 I'll be adding more languages.

+**Update** - Initially I had plans to add learning code for languages only but now I'll be adding info about frameworks and libraries also.

 ### Target Audience